 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
 Students that are on a graduate assistantship have unique responsibilities and therefore are required to complete additional federally mandated Title IX compliance training.
 All graduate students will be encouraged to complete the training.

 All students on a research assistantship and graduate students from some specific departments must complete Responsible Conduct in Research (RCR) training.
 These online modules are easily accessible from any home or campus computer and is recommended to be completed prior to the start of orientation week.
 Online trainings will be available through the Canvas Web Portal.

 Human Subjects Review Board (HSRB) is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
 Before any research involving human subjects can be initiated it must have received HSRB review and approval.
 The activities of the HSRB are administered by the Office of Research Compliance (ORC).
 An in-person training will be held during GSO on August 16 for those who are conducting research involving human subjects and need to complete the training.
 Students who are not able to attend the campus based orientation can access the online HSRB training in Canvas after GSO.

-Departmental Programming is held from August 15-August 19, 2016.
+Departmental Programming is held from August 14-18, 2017.
 Contact your Development Leader if you have not received information about GSO.

 GRADUATE STUDENT SENATE (GSS) GRAD LUNCHEON